Deep Reinforced Learning: Addressing Complex Enterprise Challenges

 Recently, reinforcement learning (RL) has been gaining popularity compared to other deep learning techniques.
 The buzz around reinforcement learning started with the advent of AlphaGo by DeepMind.
 AlphaGo was built to play the very complex game of Go.
 The essence of RL is that it can train models through the interaction with the environment and learn and calibrate from their mistakes.
 Learning happens through a delayed and cumulative reward system where an agent deduces an action, which then acts on the environment to make a state change.
 The agent takes the next best action based on the optimized delayed reward.
 The system retains the learning and recalls the best action when a similar circumstance arises.

-This feature of RL — to improve and evolve without constant human or programmatic intervention — makes it interesting to real-world problems like autonomous driving.
+This feature of Reinforced Learning — to improve and evolve without constant human or programmatic intervention — makes it interesting to real-world problems like autonomous driving.
 The autonomous driving puzzle cannot be solved by conventional AI alone, which typically leverages computer vision using Convolutional Neural Networks (CNNs).
 Autonomous driving cannot be modeled as a supervised learning problem due to strong interaction with the environment, including other vehicles, pedestrians, driver behavior, and road infrastructures.
 At an abstract level, an autonomous driving agent is an implementation of three steps of sequential tasks: sense (recognize), plan, and control.

 Figure 2: Autonomous Driving sequential tasks